Last Updated on March 30, 2021

 What Exactly Is Harm Reduction?

-It helps to understand what medical professionals and recovery specialists are talking about when they refer to harm reduction.
+It helps to understand what medical professionals and recovery specialists are talking about when they refer to harm reduction2.
 In short, harm reduction refers to lifestyle changes people make to prevent drinking from negatively affecting their lives.

 Harm Reduction Strategies for Problem Drinking

-- Setting and keeping abstinence periods
+- Setting and keeping periods of abstinence

 - Self-limiting consumption to a certain number of drinks per day